CsillaFarkas/ParetoPick-R/README.md

 # To do
 ## Content
 * Visualising tab:
-  * add new sliders for measures - along share of area possible for this measure (similar to share_con), this probably requires a spinner in beginning
+  * add new sliders for measures - along share of area possible for this measure (similar to share_con), this requires an earlier request to the user for data supply
   * catch R errors triggered by empty data frames better
-  * add option to save selected optimum
-  * add "inverted" to plot, remove all minus signs

 * Configure tab
   * we might want to automate the number of clusters (k in k means) and outlier testing